abhishekpathak/recommendation-system/README.md

 # Recommendation System

-This is an end-to-end design of how a recommendation system can be integrated with a SaaS product.
+A simple ALS-based recommendation system working for a dummy SaaS product.
+This example takes the [Movielens 1M dataset](https://grouplens.org/datasets/movielens/1m/) and makes a movie recommender ([screenshot](/extras/screenshot_product.jpg)).
+The datasets are pluggable, so this system can be extended to any product.

 ## System design